Casting automotive parts

 Solution to Shrinkage Defects on Threaded Covers in Automotive Casting

-In the production of investment casting automotive parts, shrinkage defects often occur on the castings.
+In the production of investment casting automotive casting parts, shrinkage defects often occur on the castings.
 The occurrence of shrinkage defects is generally related to three aspects: casting structure, pouring system, and process design.
 In the analysis and resolution of shrinkage defects, it is important to follow the theory of temperature gradient, analyze the specific structural characteristics of the casting, and correctly implement thermal gating and continuous improvement.

-The main difference of investment casting automotive parts compared to other casting methods is that it is poured under the condition of a ceramic shell (shell firing temperature around 1100℃).
+The main difference of investment casting automotive casting parts compared to other casting methods is that it is poured under the condition of a ceramic shell (shell firing temperature around 1100℃).
 This allows for good filling capability, but it also presents challenges in terms of compensating for the shrinkage of the casting.
 In addition to using computer numerical simulation analysis, it is necessary to consider the temperature gradient during the cooling of the casting and adopt comprehensive strategies based on the structural characteristics of the casting.
 Continuous improvement is important.
 In this particular case, the focus is on addressing the shrinkage issues of isolated hot spots.

 Part name: Threaded cover, made of material 304.
 The dimensional accuracy and surface quality requirements are high.
 The weight of a single piece is 0.5kg.
 The schematic diagram of the casting can be seen in Figure left.